Version Monitoring

 How to monitor versions for automatic cleanup

-In a continuous delivery environment where newer applications versions may be deployed frequently, monitoring and cleaning up older unused versions becomes important to conserve cluster resources (compute, memory, storage etc.) and operate a clutter free system.
-The CAP Operator now provides application developers and operations teams to define how an application version can be monitored for usage.
+In a continuous delivery environment where new application versions are deployed frequently, monitoring and cleaning up older unused versions is important for conserving cluster resources (compute, memory, storage) and keeping the system tidy.
+CAP Operator allows application developers and operations teams to define how an application version can be monitored for usage.

 Integration with Prometheus

-Prometheus is the industry standard for monitoring application metrics and provides a wide variety of tools for managing and reporting metrics data.
-The CAP Operator (controller) can be connected to a Prometheus server by setting the PROMETHEUS_ADDRESS environment variable on the controller (see Configuration).
-The controller is then able to query application related metrics based on the workload specification of CAPApplicationVersions.
-If no Prometheus address is supplied, the version monitoring function of the controller is not started.
+Prometheus is the industry standard for monitoring application metrics and provides a wide variety of tools for managing and reporting metrics.
+The CAP Operator controller can be connected to a Prometheus server by setting the PROMETHEUS_ADDRESS environment variable (see Configuration).
+The controller then queries application-related metrics based on the workload specification of CAPApplicationVersions.
+If no Prometheus address is supplied, the version monitoring function is not started.

 Configure CAPApplication

-To avoid incompatible changes, version cleanup monitoring must be enabled for CAP application using the annotation sme.sap.com/enable-cleanup-monitoring.
-The annotation can have the following values which affects the version cleanup behavior:
+Version cleanup monitoring must be explicitly enabled for a CAP application using the annotation sme.sap.com/enable-cleanup-monitoring.
+The annotation accepts the following values:

 ValueBehavior

-dry-runWhen a CAPApplicationVersion is evaluated to be eligible for cleanup, an event of type ReadyForDeletion is emitted without performing the actual deletion of the version.
+dry-runWhen a CAPApplicationVersion is evaluated as eligible for cleanup, a ReadyForDeletion event is emitted without deleting the version.

-trueWhen a CAPApplicationVersion is evaluated to be eligible for cleanup, the version is deleted and an event of type ReadyForDeletion is emitted.
+trueWhen a CAPApplicationVersion is evaluated as eligible for cleanup, the version is deleted and a ReadyForDeletion event is emitted.

 Configure CAPApplicationVersion